dvera2/LDJam47/README.md

 - Woman's pump: Shallow slope
 - Plant: Blocks Hammy

-The code and assets in this repository are all original.
+The code and assets in this repository are all original and utilize the Unity Tilemap editor tools and TextMeshPro.